5 Things I’ve Learned Since Founding the Bank in 2005

 3. Surround Yourself with the Right People

 How do you know who the “right people” are?
 Well, you must first recognize your own strengths and then surround yourself with people who have strengths in areas you don’t.
 Choose people who share your values and vision.
 Most importantly, once you have the right people around you, get out of the way and let them do what you hired them to do!
 It is important to trust your team and not micromanage them.

 4. Focus on the Future; Learn from the Past

 When building a business, things don’t always go according to plan.
 That’s just a fact of life as an entrepreneur.
 When you face setbacks, it’s crucial to remember you can’t change the past, so don’t get stuck in it either.
 Instead, learn from your experiences and move on, applying what you’ve learned.
 Keep looking ahead and working towards your goal.

 An effective business model makes strides in bringing an entrepreneur’s vision to life.
 When we first started using the Entrepreneurial Operating System in 2010, we never could have imagined the powerful impact it would have on our Bridgewater.
 From keeping our vision at the forefront of everything we do to providing transparency, accountability, and efficiency, it has served as a trusty guide for our team and maximized the Bank’s success.
 EOS is made for entrepreneurs, and it’s a highly effective way to take your business to the next level.

 Overall, entrepreneurship comes down to being willing to take a risk.
-After almost 18 years, 250+ employees, 7 branches, a modern HQ, $4.6 billion in assets, and an IPO, I sure am glad I took the risk and pursued my vision.
+After 18 years, 250+ employees, 7 branches, a modern HQ, $4.6 billion in assets (as of September 30, 2023), and an IPO, I sure am glad I took the risk and pursued my vision.
 Entrepreneurship is both a thrill and a challenge.
 It’s a winding ride filled with setbacks and successes.
 If you have a vision you truly believe in, go out there and make it happen.